snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 implementation of the mutual information calculations.

 There are three criteria by which this algorithm is considered complete.
-The user may specify , which limits the number of high-fidelity model simulations Dakota will run.
+The user may specify ``max_hifi_evaluations``, which limits the number of high-fidelity model simulations Dakota will run.
 Note that this does not include any simulations needed to perform the initial Bayesian calibration of the low-fidelity model parameters.
 Alternatively, if the change in the mutual information from one iteration to the next is sufficiently small or if all candidate points have been exhausted, the algorithm will terminate.

 Progress of the algorithm will be reported to the screen with the rest of the Dakota output.
 Furthermore, a summary of the algorithm’s results,